sjasthi/ai-llm-training/AI_LLM_Engineering_Learning_Roadmap_for_IT_Professionals.md

 # Learning Philosophy

-The goal of this roadmap is not just to learn how to “use ChatGPT,” but to understand:
+The goal of this roadmap is not just to learn how to "use ChatGPT," but to understand:

-* How Large Language Models (LLMs) work
+- How Large Language Models (LLMs) work
-* How to integrate them into real-world software systems
+- How to integrate them into real-world software systems
-* How to build AI-powered applications
+- How to build AI-powered applications
-* How to engineer reliable AI workflows
+- How to engineer reliable AI workflows
-* How to work effectively with AI coding agents
+- How to work effectively with AI coding agents
-* How to evaluate and improve AI systems
+- How to evaluate and improve AI systems

 This roadmap intentionally progresses from: